 - MTV Cribs: Virtual Team Edition.
 Start an internal video series where team members can show off their homes and personality in quick, self-made videos à la MTV Cribs.
 It’s a fun, behind-the-scenes (and screens) look into the personal lives of colleagues and gives some physical context to your virtual workspace.
 Bonus points if someone hits up their personal StairMaster in stilettos.

 - Reply All.
 Before you shudder, try to view this email enemy through a different lens.
 Consider sending out an email to the group with an icebreaker question – and be sure to get creative.
 Ask everyone to respond to the question via email and – GASP! – reply all so that everyone gets to know each other a bit more.
 Leverage that inbox for some fun virtual team building!

 - Create A Private Facebook Group.
 Think: Instagram-meets-cubicle.
 It’s really nothing more than a simple all-call page for photos that requires very little effort and maintenance, but boasts a big return in team building and culture.
 People love to share the highlights of life with their coworkers.
 This idea gives them a virtual space to do just that.
 Plus, who doesn’t love photos of doggos, vacas, babies and memes?

 - Video In-Person Events.
-With virtual teams, it’s to let people see the real-world impact of their work.
+With virtual teams, it’s important to let people see the real-world impact of their work.
 Include your virtual team members in what’s happening physically.
 Videos – even crude, un-fussy videos – of in-person activities and events are a great way to keep the team connected to your company’s mission and to remind them that what they do is seen and appreciated.